thisrod/theglist/terminal.md

 8. Run Lyx, and select LyX → Reconfigure

-9. Configure the AD printers at System Preferences → Printers & Scanners → Add → IP.
+9. Configure the AD first floor printers at System Preferences → Printers & Scanners → Add → IP.
 The address is 172.22.10.24; use the name "5030".

+1. Configure the AD106 printer at System Preferences → Printers & Scanners → Add → Advanced.
+The type is "Windows printer via spoolss", the URL is `smb://hap-ps01.ds.swin.edu.au/AD106-HP LaserJet 4100`.
+Use the name "AD106".

 10. Install [Dropbox](https://www.dropbox.com/)